 A. GRIEVANCE COMMITTEE PURPOSE AND JURISDICTION

 1. There shall be a standing Faculty Grievance Committee to which all members of the faculty shall have access.
-The Faculty Grievance Committee shall have the authority to conduct inquiries into faculty grievances and to present to the responsible administrator its recommendations (see § 220.01.C5 and H4 below).
+The Faculty Grievance Committee shall have the authority to conduct inquiries into faculty grievances and to present to the responsible administrator its recommendations.
 The intent is to provide fair procedures to all parties to the grievance.
 All parties should enter the proceedings in good faith.

 2. With the exception of the circumstances mentioned in items 3, 4, 5, and 6, a grievance may be filed for any reason.